-Ivanhoe, Ontario Property
+Ivanhoe Lake Gold Project, Foleyet, Ontario

 In July 2012 the Company completed the acquisition of a 100% interest in the Ivanhoe Lake property (the "Property") located in the Borden Lake Gold District, Ontario, Canada.
 The vendors retain a 3% net smelter royalty on the property.
-The property is carried at the nominal amount of \$1.
+The property is carried at the nominal amount of \$1

-Mont Sorcier, Vanadium Project, Chibougamau, Quebec
+Mont Sorcier, Magnetite Iron Ore and Vanadium Project, Chibougamau, Quebec

 On September 29, 2016, the Company entered into an option agreement to earn a 100% interest in the Mont Sorcier Vanadium-Iron-Titanium project in Roy Township, Quebec, 18 km east of the Town of Chibougamau.
-Pursuant to the agreement, the Company agreed to pay Chibougamau Independent Mines Inc. a single cash payment of \$100,000 and issue to Chibougamau Independent Mines Inc. 4 million common shares of the Company.
+Pursuant to the agreement, the Company will pay Chibougamau Independent Mines Inc. a single cash payment of \$100,000 and issue to Chibougamau Independent Mines Inc. 4 million common shares of the Company.
 A minimum of \$1 million in exploration will be undertaken within the first 24 months following signature of the agreement.
-Chibougamau Independent Mines will retain a 2% Gross Metal Royalty ("GMR") on all mineral production from the property.
+Chibougamau Independent Mines Inc. will retain a 2% Gross Metal Royalty ("GMR") on all mineral production from the property.
 In order to facilitate the deal, Globex Mining Enterprises Inc. (GMX-TSX), which held a 3% GMR on a number of claims, has reduced its royalty to 1% GMR but it has been extended to the recently enlarged claim group.
-In addition, a finders' fee of 400,000 common shares of the Company was issued in relation to the acquisition.
+In addition, a finders' fee of 400,000 common shares of the Company was to be issued in relation to the acquisition.